privmh/SQL-Sales-Data-Warehouse-Analysis/README.md

 # sql-data-warehouse-project
-Building a modern data warehouse with sql server , including ETL processes , data modeling, and analytics
+Building a modern data warehouse with SQL Server, ETL, modeling, and advanced analytical SQL.